-The final semester grades are determined by the instructors, according to the grades the student earns in all phases of class work: class discussions, tests, daily work, laboratory work, reports, term papers, and the semester examinations.
-Final grades should reflect consistent improvement as well as averaged grades.
+The final semester grades are determined by the instructors, according to the grades the student earns in all phases of class work including class discussions, tests, daily work, laboratory work, reports, term papers, and the semester examinations.

 Grade reports are issued by the Records Office at the end of each semester.
-Mid-semester grades are posted by individual instructors.
+Mid-semester grades are posted by individual instructors if they choose.